 Identification of a major issue confronting the Nebraska beef industry.
 Organize a Nebraska summit meeting to discuss and bring the identified issue to resolution.

-Instructor: Jim MacDonald
+Instructor: James MacDonald

 ASCI 482: Beef Industry Scholars – National Beef Industry Policy

-Attend the National Cattlemen’s Beef Association annual meeting.
 Discuss and dissect issues from the NCBA convention researching the pros and cons of current and proposed policy.

 Instructor: Brad Lubben